xin1u/HirFormer/README.md

 }
 ```

-## Contact
+## :postbox: Contact

-Please feel free to contact us if there is any question(luxion@mail.ustc.edu.cn).
+Please feel free to contact us if there is any question (luxion@mail.ustc.edu.cn).